johanley/postscript-notes/README.md

 **For most people, the main use of PostScript is to produce an intermediate .ps PostScript file, which is then converted into a PDF file for your final output.**

-(There are quite a number of open source PDF libraries which output PDF files directly.
+There are quite a number of open source PDF libraries which output PDF files directly.
 [This gentleman](https://youtu.be/5BIP_N9qQm4?t=2301) asserts that they aren't of the highest quality.
 Could it be that the data format used by PDFs (essentially a tree of dictionaries, I believe) is simply not amenable to the job of producing
 PDFs programmatically?
-Personally, my experience with the iText library has not been very pleasant.)
+Personally, my experience with the iText library has not been very pleasant.

+If you've been having similar frustrations, it's worth considering PostScript as a more pleasant alternative.

 ## General